I N D E X

 Psychic visions typically appear internally, through the minds eye, and this is called subjective clairvoyance, but in rare cases they can also appear externally, in the environment around them as if they were real, and this is called objective clairvoyance.
 Many people think of the term 'inner eye, as a figure of speech, but the yogic tradition uses the term.
 According to Eastern tradition, the third eye or sixth chakra is the seat of clairvoyance.
 Located in the centre of the forehead, it is the screen that receives clairvoyance, whether in the form of visions or imagery.
 In mediumship, clairvoyance may account for the ability of mediums to provide unknown information at séances.

-COLOURS Every colour is believed in addition to the wavelength a vibration to have its own energy at a non physical level and to have specific effects on different individuals.
+Every colour is believed in addition to the wavelength to have a vibration, to have its own energy at a non physical level and to have specific effects on different individuals.
 Seven colours in particular - red, orange, yellow, green, blue, indigo and violet, the colours of the rainbow - have carried religious, mystical and healing meanings since ancient times.

 Red, which has the longest wavelength, typically represents the physical and material, while violet, the shortest wavelength, represents spirituality and enlightment.
 White, the combination of all colours, is usually associated with divinity and purity, whilst black, the absence of all colours, is usually associated with evil but in reality provides protection and comfort, like the warm darkness of the summer night.
 Traditionally, the body is associated with red, the mind with yellow and the spirits with blue.